 | Awareness & Validity (AV) | Data quality — perceptual accuracy, reconstruction confidence, and blind spot detection |

 Each layer produces a value between 0 and 1.
-Multiply all five, scale by 100, and compress through an asymptotic ceiling, and you have the coherence score.
+Multiply all five, scale by 100, and compress through an asymptotic ceiling, and you have the coherence value.

 Why Multiplicative Matters